SpikeInterface/probeinterface/doc/neuropixels_readers.rst

-This pattern was proposed and is tracked in issue `#405 <https://github.com/SpikeInterface/probeinterface/issues/405>`_; if you have any discussion point to add please re-open the issue so the mantainers can disucss.
+This pattern was proposed and is tracked in issue `#405 <https://github.com/SpikeInterface/probeinterface/issues/405>`_; if you have any discussion point to add please re-open the issue so the maintainers can discuss.